 Over the years, Safer Internet Day (SID) has become a landmark event in the online safety calendar.
-Starting as an initiative of the EU SafeBorders project in 2004 and taken up by the Insafe network, Safer Internet Day has grown beyond its traditional geographic zone and is now celebrated in more than 140 countries across all continents, and reaches millions of people worldwide.
+Starting in 2004 under the first Safer Internet Action Plan as an initiative of the EU funded SafeBorders project and taken up by Insafe, the network of Safer Internet Centres, Safer Internet Day has grown beyond its traditional geographic zone and is now celebrated in more than 170 countries across all continents, and reaches millions of people worldwide.

-The 2019 slogan, "Together for a better internet", was a call to action for all stakeholders to join together and play their part in creating a better internet for everyone, and especially for younger users.
-It was one of the milestones of the #SaferInternet4EU campaign which reached over 30 million people in 2018 with over 1800 new resources on online safety, media literacy and cyber hygiene.
+SID 2019 was one of the milestones of the #SaferInternet4EU campaign which had reached over 30 million people in 2018 with over 1800 new resources on online safety, media literacy and cyber hygiene.

-Safer Internet Day 2016 encouraged each of us playing our own part - in other words taking the responsibility in our own hands.
+Safer Internet Day 2016 encouraged each of us to play our own part - in other words taking the responsibility in our own hands.

 To discover resources on online safety and more information about the network of European Safer Internet Centres visit the Better Internet for Kids website.

 To find out what is happening in your country check the Safer Internet Day website.